azka-zaydan/sveltekit-template/docs/DEPLOYMENT.md

 # Railway Deployment Guide

-Complete guide for deploying the YourApp Clone to Railway.app.
+Complete guide for deploying the Craigslist Clone to Railway.app.

 ## Prerequisites